poolparty-team/PP-UnifiedViews-Plugins/README.md

 This repository publishes PoolParty plugins developed by the PoolParty Development Team to integrate PoolParty with UnifiedViews such that users are able consume its Web services in UnifiedViews.

-PoolPartyConceptExtractor is the only public plugin currently available, but more plugins will be coming soon.
+Currently two plugins PoolPartyConceptExtractor and RDFHttpLoader are available.
 Please step into each module for plugin-specific information.

 ## Introduction to UnifiedViews